 Happy Cactus Designs

-Brannon is the woman behind Happy Cactus Designs.
-Despite the name, her embroideries don’t revolve around cacti, but instead are guided by florals.
-She's all about colorful smatterings of tiny blossoms and leaves.
-We call this look an instant mood-booster!
+Brannon is the woman behind Happy Cactus Designs, but don't be fooled — despite the name, her embroideries don’t actually revolve around cacti.
+They're often guided by florals, and she's all about colorful smatterings of tiny blossoms and leaves.
+Talk about an instant mood-booster !

-If you love bold, stylized flowers and vibrant colors that seem to explode beyond their frames, Kelly Ryan's sewn bouquets are just the thing.
-Made up of satin stitch, knotted stitches, and more, the compositions are dense and solid.
-The result is a pop-art vibe we love.
+If you love bold, stylized flowers and vibrant colors that seem to explode beyond their frames, Kelly Ryan's sewn bouquets are exactly what you need.
+Made up of satin stitch, knotted stitches, and more, the compositions are dense and solid, resulting in a pop art vibe we love.

 Many contemporary embroidery artists choose to keep their work displayed in the hoop.
-But Tessa Perlow stitches instead on upcycled garments, letting her work become statement-making fashion that goes everywhere.
+But Tessa Perlow stitches on upcycled garments , letting her work become statement-making fashion that goes everywhere.

-Sometimes thread's just not enough.
-Australian artist Liz Payne kicks it up a notch with beading.
-Her abstract pieces are so rich-looking, you can’t help but want to run your hand over them.
-Luckily, Liz shares satisfying detail shots regularly.
+Sometimes thread just isn't enough, which is why Australian artist Liz Payne adds beading to her projects.
+The abstract pieces look so rich, you can’t help but want to run your hand over them.

 Lisa Smirnova uses Impressionist-inspired thread painting, often combined with actual painting, to produce her multifaceted pieces.
 You'll often see them out of the hoop on one-of-a-kind clothing.